 Campus-style pantries in North Dakota often serve populations that rotate faster than the org chart updates.
-Energy, healthcare, and professional employers run two-week rotations, project crews that swap buildings, and hybrid anchors that make one wing feel like a full headquarters while another wing is quiet for days.
+Energy, healthcare, and professional employers run two-week rotations, project crews that swap buildings, and hybrid anchors that make one wing feel like a full headquarters while another wing stays quiet for days.
 Break rooms stocked for a static headcount show the mismatch in milk waste before finance sees cup data.

 When the pantry serves three populations in one month